jaconsta/jaconsta_web/content/portfolio/fiboclock.md

 What do the colors mean?

  - Yellow: Neither block is marked.
 Ex: 00:00 hrs
  - Red: These blocks sum the minutes times 5.
+[5, 10, 15, 20, ..., 55]
- - Blue: Are equivalent for the current hour
+ - Blue: Are equivalent for the current hour 1 ~ 11
- - Brown: When Red a Blue supperpose on the same square, the result color is this one.
+ - Brown: When Red and Blue overlap on the same square, the result color is this one.

 Watch it on full screen [here](/fiboclock/)

 If you refresh the page, you might notice that some squares change their color, though the total time of the clock is still correct!
 That's another beauty trick of this clock.